 Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.
 Prior to joining Wilentz, she practiced at a national law firm in New York City, where she was part of a trial team that secured a favorable defense verdict for a client who was sued in a high-profile, multi-million dollar lawsuit.
 Ms. Stillo also worked on various construction litigation matters and general liability litigation matters.

-Prior to working as a litigation attorney, she clerked for the Honorable Joseph W. Oxley, J.S.C in the New Jersey Superior Court, where she researched and drafted judicial opinions.
+Prior to working as a litigation attorney, she clerked for the Honorable Joseph W. Oxley, J.S.C., in the New Jersey Superior Court, where she researched and drafted judicial opinions.
 Ms. Stillo has been certified as a Civil Mediator with the Special Civil Division-Small Claims Part.

 While attending law school at Villanova University, Ms. Stillo was honored with the Dorothy Day Award for Pro Bono Service, which acknowledges students who have dedicated an exceptional amount of time to working with pro bono clients.
 She also received the Annual Villanova Law Institutional Scholarship.
-Ms. Stillo served as “student attorney” in the Civil Justice Clinical Program at Villanova, where she successfully represented clients in family law and healthcare administrative disputes.
+Ms. Stillo served as a “student attorney” in the Civil Justice Clinical Program at Villanova, where she successfully represented clients in family law and healthcare administrative disputes.